piotmag769/SoundWave/README.md

-# SoundWave
+# Sound Wave
-Sound Wave simulation made for Discrete Systems Modelling at AGH UST 2021/2022.
+Sound Wave simulation made for Modeling of Discrete Event Systems at AGH UST 2021/22.